zhenqincn/data-juicer/docs/awesome_llm_data.md

 |All in an Aggregated Image for In-Image Learning|![](https://img.shields.io/badge/Data4Model--Usability--Following--ICL-d3f0aa)|Sec.
 4.1.2|
 |Panda-70m: Captioning 70m videos with multiple cross-modality teachers|![](https://img.shields.io/badge/Data4Model--Scaling--Up--Acquisition-f1db9d)|Table 2|
 |Multimodal C4: An Open, Billion-scale Corpus of Images Interleaved With Text|![](https://img.shields.io/badge/Data4Model--Scaling--Up--Acquisition-f1db9d)|Table 3|

+# Contribution to This Repo
+Due to the rapid development in the field, this repository and our paper are continuously being updated and synchronized with each other.
+Please feel free to make pull requests or open issues to improve this list and add more related resources!
+You can add the titles of the relevant papers to the table above, and provide suggested tags along with the corresponding sections if possible.

 # References